rlaf99/git-taut/docs/SetupAndConfig.md

 ## Taut related settings in the repo config

+- `remote.{name}.tautRepoName`: name of the repository used by taut.
 - `remote.{name}.tautCredentialUrl`: url that identifies this remote in a git credential helper.
 - `remote.{name}.tautCredentialUserName`: optional user name from credential, used as salt for key derivation.
 - `remote.{name}.tautCredentialKeyTrait`: key trait derived from the user password, used to verify future password inputs.